by Niklas Göransson

 – I’ve lost count by now.
 I’m not shocked when people label us an 80s band, that’s when we were cast as metalheads.
 It comes naturally, we haven’t changed since then – I still wear the same clothes.

 Kolgrim is not quite as understanding when it comes to terms like ‘blackened thrash’.

 – That one is a complete mystery to me as I’ve never really been into thrash.
-I followed the Bay Area scene during the eighties but it died out pretty fast and today I regard most of it as rubbish.
-Hräsvelg likes some thrash, but not much else than METALLICA and SLAYER – I suppose this shines through occasionally yet it’s the smallest influence in our music.
+I followed the Bay Area scene during the 80s but it died out pretty fast and today I regard most of it as rubbish.
+Hräsvelg likes some thrash but not much else than METALLICA and SLAYER – I suppose this shone through occasionally yet it’s the smallest influence in our music.

 I had a look at Metal-Archives before conducting this interview and noticed that UNPURE are now also classified as speed metal.

 – You jest?
 I’ll be damned – whoever wrote that can’t even have heard us.
-That site has published bogus information about us before so I’m not shocked.
+That site has published bogus information about us before so it doesn’t surprise me in the least.

 Having been active in the underground for so long, I imagine that Kolgrim must have seen just about everything when it comes to phases and trends.

-– The worst are the ones that involve something dear to me – the eighties retro one for instance, was intolerable.
-Everything had to be so outrageously fucking eighties that it surpassed the decade itself.
-It was hard to see it as anything else than a farce, more mockery than homage, I couldn’t understand it.
+– The worst are the ones involving something dear to me – the 80s retro trend for instance, was intolerable.
+Everything had to be so outrageously fucking 80s that it surpassed the decade itself.
+To me, this was nothing but a farce; more mockery than homage.
+I couldn’t understand it.
 Then imagine the spit in the face of being considered part of it.

 So what does UNPURE play, according to you?

-– Black metal, though I’m well aware that going by today’s standards we no longer qualify.
-Back then it was more about concept and attitude, many of the first black metal bands would have been labelled as something entirely different today.
+– Black metal.
+Though I’m well-aware that, going by today’s standards, we no longer qualify.
+Back then it was more about concept and attitude, many of the first black metal bands would’ve been labelled something entirely different today.